Theydon Mount

-Theydon Mount is a village and a civil parish in the Epping Forest district of the county of Essex, England.
-The village is notable for the Grade I Listed Elizabethan mansion, Hill Hall.
+Theydon Mount is a village and civil parish in the Epping Forest district of the county of Essex, England.
+The village is notable for the Grade I listed Elizabethan mansion, Hill Hall.

 History

 The name "Theydon" is thought to mean 'valley where thatch (material) grows'.
 The word "Mount" derives from the hill on which it is located.
 Theydon Mount has been called Theydon Paulyn, Theydon Lessington, and Theydon Briwes in the past.
 The names from the former lords of the manor.
 The name Thoydon Mount has also been used.
 Theydon Bois, Garnon and Mount were recorded in the Domesday Book as 'Taindena' and 'Teidana'.

 Geography

 Theydon Mount is close to the M25 motorway.
 The parish, which includes the hamlet of Mount End, has an area of 632 hectares and a population of 163 people.
 Nearby settlements include the town of Epping, the villages of Theydon Bois, Stapleford Tawney, Theydon Garnon, the hamlets of Hobbs Cross, Passingford Bridge, Mount End and Fiddlers Hamlet.